Explore Black History & Culture

 More Points of Interest

-Go Back in Time at Tyrell Historical Library
+Go Back in Time at Tyrrell Historical Library

 The Tyrrell Historical Library focuses on collecting and preserving the unique history of Beaumont and the surrounding communities in southeast Texas to get a good sense of what life was like over the decades.
 If you go through the archives, you’ll find a variety of personal papers, business, organizational, civic, fraternal, and city records including family letters, journals, diaries, scrapbooks, newspaper clippings, business reports, minutes and correspondence, along with a multitude of visual items represented by photographs, slides, negatives, and artwork from 1850 to the present.